tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 The first message each side transmits in each association always has message_seq = 0.
 Whenever a new message is generated, the message_seq value is incremented by one.
-When a message is retransmitted, the old message_seq value is re-used, i.e., not incremented.
+When a message is retransmitted, the old message_seq value is reused, i.e., not incremented.
 From the perspective of the DTLS record layer, the retransmission is a new record.
 This record will have a new DTLSPlaintext.sequence_number value.

-Note: In DTLS 1.2 the message_seq was reset to zero in case of a rehandshake (i.e., renegotiation).
+Note: In DTLS 1.2, the message_seq was reset to zero in case of a rehandshake (i.e., renegotiation).
 On the surface, a rehandshake in DTLS 1.2 shares similarities with a post-handshake message exchange in DTLS 1.3.
-However, in DTLS 1.3 the message_seq is not reset to allow distinguishing a retransmission from a previously sent post-handshake message from a newly sent post-handshake message.
+However, in DTLS 1.3 the message_seq is not reset, to allow distinguishing a retransmission from a previously sent post-handshake message from a newly sent post-handshake message.